coderofsalvation/build.sh/README.md

 ## Why?

+Consider this:

-Consider this: java*script* a *scripting* language.<br>
+* java*script* a *scripting* language.<br>

-If that doesn't make any sense, consider wikipedia's explanation: _"A scripting language .... without the need for the user to have intimate knowledge of the inner workings of the application or to rebuild it after each tweak"_
+> Doesn't make any sense?
+Then consider wikipedia's explanation: _"A scripting language .... without the need for the user to have intimate knowledge of the inner workings of the application or to rebuild it after each tweak"_